scala/scala-lang/blog/_posts/2017-11-30-bloop-release.md

 every configuration file contains basic information about the project: name, base directory, classpath, source directories, classes directory, Scala and Java options and a few more.

 `bloop` comes with an sbt plugin that allows you to generate these configuration files with the execution of a command.
-When the command is done, you can run your build with `bloop`.
+When the command is done, you can run your build with `bloop` and close the sbt instance.
+You will only need to use sbt when you have changed the architecture of your build (to generate the configuration files again) or for tasks unrelated to compilation and test execution.

 This configuration file is a properties file that we plan on migrating from.
 In the next weeks, we'd like to come up with the design of a configuration file that we can reuse across different tools in